shakesco/shakesco-docs/content/docs/smart-accounts/_index.md

 ### Accounts

-When you want to open a Savings, Card or Auto account in Shakespay you get hit with this page:
+When you want to open a Savings, Card or Auto account in Shakesco you get hit with this page:

 <div
  style="display: flex;">